shakacode/react_on_rails/README.md

 # NEWS
 * 2017-09-06: **VERSION 9.0.0 shipped!** This version depends on Webpacker directly.
 See the [CHANGELOG.md](https://github.com/shakacode/react_on_rails/blob/master/CHANGELOG.md) for migration instructions.
-* [VERSION 8.1.0](https://rubygems.org/gems/react_on_rails/) shipped with [webpacker_lite](https://github.com/shakacode/webpacker_lite) (soon [**webpacker**](https://github.com/rails/webpacker/issues/464#issuecomment-310986140) support! [react-webpack-rails-tutorial PR #395](https://github.com/shakacode/react-webpack-rails-tutorial/pull/395) shows the changes needed to migrate from the Asset Pipeline to Webpacker Lite.
-For more information, see my article: [Webpacker Lite: Why Fork Webpacker?](https://blog.shakacode.com/webpacker-lite-why-fork-webpacker-f0a7707fac92).
-Per recent discussions, we [will merge Webpacker Lite changes back into Webpacker](https://github.com/rails/webpacker/issues/464#issuecomment-310986140).
-There's no reason to wait for this.
-The upgrade will eventually be trivial.
 * The Docs here on `master` refer to 9.x including support for [rails/webpacker](https://github.com/rails/webpacker).
 *Use the [7.0.4 docs](https://github.com/shakacode/react_on_rails/tree/7.0.4) to refer to the older asset pipeline way.*
 * *See [NEWS.md](NEWS.md) for more notes over time.*